 Old School Photo Lab

-You order through their Web site, oldschoolphotolab.com.
+You order and pay through their Web site, oldschoolphotolab.com.
 They used to undercut the other well-known labs slightly on price — and used to get the lion’s share of my business as a result — but recent increases have erased that advantage.
-Processing a roll of 35mm or 120 color negative film and getting their standard scans costs $16 shipped both ways.
-(You can print a prepaid shipping label on their site.)
-Prices for other formats vary.
+Processing a roll of 35mm or 120 color or b/w negative film and getting their standard scans costs $17, including shipping both ways.
+Color slide film costs just a dollar more.
 They give discounts if you send several rolls at once.

 Willow Photo Lab

 Order and pay via their Web site, willowphotolab.com.
 Processing and scanning one roll of 35mm costs just $7.
-Other services are similarly inexpensive but prices vary widely.
-Shipping costs depend on how far away from Missouri you are; most of my orders have been $3.
+Other services’ prices vary a little.
+Shipping costs depend on how far away from Massachusetts you are; most of my orders have been $3.
 They don’t offer prepaid mailing labels, so get your postage stamps out.

 Scans are usually ready about 7 days after I drop the film into the mail.
-It takes up to a week longer for my negatives and the CD to arrive, but I expect that they’d arrive faster if I lived closer to California.
+It takes up to a week longer for my negatives and the CD to arrive, but I expect that they’d arrive faster if I lived out west.
 I’ve never needed to contact The Darkroom for customer service.

 Film Rescue International

-Any lab can process expired b/w or C-41 color film.
-But sometimes you’ll find some very old, very expired film in a camera.
-That film can be fragile.
-Or perhaps the expired film is newer, but it’s crucial you get the best possible quality images from it.
-Send it straight to Film Rescue International.
+Send it straight to Film Rescue International, filmrescue.com.
 They process any film, no matter how old, and use creative darkroom and Photoshop techniques to coax the best possible images from it.
-They’re expensive, and they’re not fast, but they do outstanding work.
+They’re expensive, and they’re slow, but they do outstanding work.